 Meeting schedule and minutes

 Additionally, sports clubs must include the class year of students listed on their rosters.
 Event or contest schedules and team photos must also have a year.
-All web sites must be updated by October 1st of each fall in order operate publically.
+All web sites must be updated by October 1st of each fall in order operate publicly.

 Travel and Transportation